 Many report designers and users experience slower report performance when they move to Microsoft Dynamics NAV 2013 (or higher) from prior versions.
-Microsoft Dynamics NAV 2013 introduced a new architecture and features that can affect the reporting speed for Jet Professional and Jet Express.
+Microsoft Dynamics NAV 2013 introduced a new architecture and features that can affect the reporting speed for the Jet Excel add-in.

 There are many factors which can affect reporting speed – some of which can be controlled.

 |If you have direct access to your NAV SQL database and can use Windows Authentication or NAV User Password Authentication to access your NAV system, your best performance option may be Jet NAV SQL Server connection.|